slatedocs/slate/source/index.html.md

 If you know the front and back, please send in front and back keys.
 If front and back are not known, please send in the docs as an array.

-If front/back are provided, we conduct OCR of the document which can be fetched using getCandidate API.
+If front and back are provided, we conduct OCR of the document which can be fetched using getCandidate API.
 Back is optional, so you can only send front of the doc.

-Doc Types:
+Doc Types with keys:

-1. ind_driving_license
+1. Driving License(ind_driving_license)
-2. ind_passport
+2. Passport(ind_passport)
-3. ind_voter_id
+3. Voter ID(ind_voter_id)
-4. ind_pan
+4. PAN(ind_pan)

-# Add Employement
+# Add Employment
 ```shell
 curl --location --request POST 'https://api-dev.in.springverify.com/v1/documents/employment' \
 --header 'Content-Type: application/json' \